Biotechnologist

 Biotechnologist Program Accreditation

-It is essential that students verify the accreditation status of any program they enroll in.
-Accreditation is a voluntary step institutions undertake that evaluates the quality of their facility, faculty, staff, and curriculum.
+Students must verify the accreditation status of any program they enroll in.
+Accreditation is a voluntary step that institutions undertake to evaluate the quality of their facility, faculty, staff, and curriculum.
 Accredited schools are held to a high standard of quality and must meet stringent student outcomes to ensure that not only do they have a great program but that students are completing it as well.

 Schools can obtain regional accreditation for the institution as a whole or programmatic accreditation for a specific degree.
 The Accreditation Board for Engineering and Technology, Inc. (ABET) serves as the primary programmatic accreditor for biotechnology programs.
 Some master’s programs may be accredited by the Association of Technology, Management, and Applied Engineering (ATMAE).